Skip to content

 The information contained in property records helps both assessors and appraisers to make an accurate valuation and determine the correct market value of a piece of property.
 Real estate investors or homebuyers benefit from knowing what the property they are interested in is worth.

-Factors that Determine Property Values in Massachusetts
+What Factors Determine Property Values in Massachusetts

 High prices in some cities of Massachusetts are often determined by factors such as:

-- Location - Cities closer to the major economic and cultural hub, Boston, offer convenient access to job opportunities, entertainment, and other amenities.
+• Location - Cities closer to the major economic and cultural hub, Boston, offer convenient access to job opportunities, entertainment, and other amenities.

-- Schools - The public school systems in these specific areas are highly regarded, thus attracting more attention to families.
+• Schools - The public school systems in these specific areas are highly regarded, thus attracting more attention to families.

-- Housing - Older homes in some cities like Lexington are labeled unique due to their historical or architectural significance, which can contribute to their higher value.
+• Housing - Older homes in some cities like Lexington are labeled unique due to their historical or architectural significance, which can contribute to their higher value.

-- Crime Rates - Places with higher crime rates are often considered less desirable than areas with lower crime.
+• Crime Rates - Places with higher crime rates are often considered less desirable than areas with lower crime.
 Therefore, property values in those areas tend to be higher since many homebuyers are willing to pay more for lower crime rates.

-- Zoning Laws and Regulations - For example, properties zoned for commercial use may have a higher value than similar properties zoned for residential use, due to the investment potential.
+• Zoning laws and regulations - For example, properties zoned for commercial use may have a higher value than similar properties zoned for residential use, due to the investment potential.

-- Population - The area's population may also affect property values within the city or town.
+• Population - The area's population may also affect property values within the city or town.
 For example, Marblehead is a coastal town in Massachusetts with a population primarily consisting of young families.
 Therefore, family homes in the area may have more value since they are higher in demand.

-Maintaining and Amending Property Records
+Maintaining and Amending Massachusetts Property Records

 With so many real estate transactions, sometimes property records need to be corrected.
 An error could be as simple as a misspelled name, incorrect address, or property description.
 These errors could cause problems when you go to buy or sell property.
 You can request a correction if you are the property owner or a legal representative.
 To do so, you must contact your lawyer.